Ernie Johnson Jr.: Non-NBA assignments

 In addition to working basketball, Johnson is also the play-by-play announcer for TNT's PGA Tour coverage.
 At TBS, he worked as the studio host for its coverage of college football.
 In 2002, Johnson was co-winner of the Sports Emmy for Outstanding Sports Personality, Studio Host, tying with Bob Costas of NBC and HBO.
 It was the first time he had been nominated for a Sports Emmy.
 In 2006, Johnson won the award again, this time on his own, snapping Costas's six-year streak, including the year the two shared the honor.
 From 2007 to 2009, Johnson worked as the studio host alongside Cal Ripken Jr. for TBS's coverage of Major League Baseball.
 In 2010, he moved into a play-by-play role for TBS, serving as the lead broadcaster for TBS's playoff coverage, including the 2010 ALCS.
 He also broadcast 40 Atlanta Braves games on sister channel Peachtree TV.
 In 2020, Johnson again became a studio host for TBS's pregame and postgame show while continuing his play-by-play role for TBS's coverage of Major League Baseball.

 Johnson's past work at TNT included roles as studio host for The Championships, Wimbledon, from 2000 to 2002, studio host for its National Football League coverage from 1990 to 1997, and various duties at the 1994, 1998, and 2001 Goodwill Games, as well as the 1992 Winter Olympics in Albertville, France, and the 1994 Winter Olympics in Lillehammer.
 He was the studio host for TNT's coverage of the 1990 FIFA World Cup.
-He co-hosted Barkley's now-defunct talk show, Listen Up!
+He co-hosted Barkley's now-defunct talk show, Listen Up!.
 Past work at TBS includes working as studio host for its NBA coverage.
 Johnson also called weightlifting for NBC's coverage of the 2000 Summer Olympics in Sydney.
-He serves as a studio host for the NCAA tournament for CBS and Turner Sports, alternating with Greg Gumbel until Gumbel's death in 2024.
+He serves as a studio host for the NCAA tournament for CBS and Turner Sports, alternating with Greg Gumbel until Gumbel's family health issues and death in 2024.
+After his role increased in 2024 and 2025 because of Gumbel's death, he reduced it in 2026 to focus on his increasing Inside the NBA duties for ESPN, hosting only the Final Four and National Championship Game, with Nate Burleson replacing him in the earlier rounds.

-In 2015, Johnson won his third Sports Emmy for Best Studio Host, and gave his award to the daughters of the late Stuart Scott, who died in January 2015.
+In 2015, Johnson won his third Sports Emmy for Best Studio Host, and gave his award to the daughters of Stuart Scott, who died in January 2015.

 Johnson is also a sportscaster on NBA Live 98, and the NBA 2K franchise since 2014.